 Previous reviews of Performance:

 The council is responsible for a range of services.
 We monitor how well we are performing throughout the year as we strive to maintain standards and, where resources allow, deliver improvement.
-Our plans contain a large number of measures we use to monitor performance.
+Our select committees scrutinise performance of a range of services throughout the year and our plans contain a large number of measures we use to monitor performance.

 Audit and Regulation